CSTT-SIS/HRM_BE/README.md

 It will help us to query data from database easier.
 And it will create the foreign key between tables in database.

 But we don't need to create foreign key in database.
 It will cause error when you try to delete data in database or sync database.
 And will **slow down** the performance of database.
+If you want to keep constraint, you can do it in your code.

 But we just want to create the relation, not the foreign key.
 So we need to set `createForeignKeyConstraints: false` in RelationOptions.